willpoint/crawler/DESIGN.md

     **Testing** whether the set contains a URL

 * Memory management
     There are many alternative in-memory data structures (eg.trees or sorted lists) that support these operations.
-However, such implementation does not scale to web sorpus sizes that exceed the amount of memory available on a single machine.
+However, such implementation does not scale to web corpus sizes that exceed the amount of memory available on a single machine.
     To scale beyond this limitation, one could either maintain teh data structure(eg. tree or sorted list) on disk, or use an off-the-shelf database management system.